wayne-incorporated/wayne-os/docs/en/how-to/signing_in_google_account_in_wayne_os.md

 4. Login with your Google account in Wayne OS.

 ## Note
-Above method is for test purpose and managed by Google officially.
+Above method is for test purposes and managed by Google officially.
 <br>
 However, It doesn't mean that you can use all of Google services since Google restricts/controls third-parties of open source.
 <br>